0x9ONU/Obsidian-Notes/4 - Senior Year/Fall 2025/Ancient Philosophy/Week 9/Ancient Philosophy - Week 9.md

 It is as enslaved as it is possible to be.
 Yet you see in it people who are masters and free.
 I do see a few like that, but the whole city, so to speak, and the most decent part of it are wretched, dishonored slaves. d Then, if man and city are alike, mustn’t the same structure be in him too?
 And mustn’t his soul be full ofslavery and unfreedom, with the most decent parts enslaved and with a small part, the maddest and most vicious, as their master?
 It must.
 What will you say about such a soul then?
 Is it free or slave?
 Slave, of course.
 And isn’t the enslaved and tyrannical city least likely to do what it wants?
 Certainly.
 Then a tyrannical soul—I’m talking about the whole soul—will also be least likely to do what it wants and, forcibly driven by the stings of a e dronish gadfly, will be full of disorder and regret.
 ```

-**Based on the description of Tyrannical soul in contrast to Aristocratic soul, we can see why just person is happiest than the unjust person (who is in fact wretched).**
+**Based on the description of Tyrannical soul in contrast to Aristocratic soul, we can see why just person is happiest than the unjust person (who is in fact wretched).** (see 579c-580c)

 ```ad-quote
 title: 579c-580c